prysmakou/allegro-user-auth-python-flask/Readme.md

 ```

 Now go to your browser and enter server's url (eg "http://localhost:8000").
 Then follow the link on the page.
-You will be redirected to allegro for authentication and autherisation of the app to access you account.
+You will be redirected to Allegro for authentication and autherisation of your client app to access your account.
-If you authorise the app you vill be redirected back to this server.
-Server returns JSON object with the 'token'.
+After you authorise your app you you will be redirected back to this app.
+In case of success you will see JSON object with the 'token'.
 You can use this token like this:
 ```bash
 curl -sX GET "https://api.allegro.pl.allegrosandbox.pl/sale/offers" -H "authorization: Bearer <the token goes here>" -H 'accept: application/vnd.allegro.public.v1+json'